SummaryRead the full fact sheet

 Mental activities include:

 - Read magazines or books or, if you are not up to reading, listen to audio books or podcasts.

 - Write letters or a journal or begin another writing activity.

-- Talk to friends, listen to music, or use your laptop or tablet device (electrical equipment may need to be checked before you can use it – ask your nurse about this).
+- Talk to friends, listen to music or a podcast, or use your laptop or tablet device (electrical equipment may need to be checked before you can use it – ask your nurse about this).

 Routine activities include: